rsyslog/liblogging/stdlog/stdlog.rst

 on success and *NULL* otherwise.
 In case of failure *errno* is set appropriately.

+Note that the traditional **syslog(3)** API does not return any success state, so any failures are silently ignored.
+In most cases, this works sufficiently reliably.
+If this level of reliability is sufficient, the return code of **stdlog_log()** does not need to be checked.
+This is probably the case for most applications.

+If finding out about the success of the logging operation is vital to the application, the return code can be checked.
+Note that you must not try to find out the exact failure cause.
+If the return is non-zero, something in the log system did not work correctly.
+It is suggested that the logging operation is re-tried in this case, and if it fails again it is suggested that the channel is closed and re-opened and then the operation re-tried.
+During failures, partial records may be logged.
+This is the same what could happen with **syslog(3)**.
+Again, in general it should not be necessary to check the return code of **stdlog_log()**.

 The **stdlog_deinit()** and **stdlog_close()** calls do not return any status.